-Net loss attributed to non-controlling interests for the three months ended March 31, 2015 was (\$0.3) million, generally consistent with the corresponding period of 2014.

-Amounts represent the non-controlling interest of Dantherm A/S and Azure in the losses of Dantherm Power as a result of their 48% total equity interest in Dantherm Power.
+Net loss attributed to non-controlling interests for the three and nine months ended September 30, 2015 was (\$0.2) million and (\$0.9) million, respectively, compared to (\$0.3) million and (\$1.0) million, respectively, for the corresponding periods of 2014.
+Amounts primarily represent the non-controlling interest of Dantherm A/S in the losses of Dantherm Power as a result of their 43% total equity interest in Dantherm Power.
+The slight improvement in performance at Dantherm Power in 2015, as compared to 2014, is primarily a result of cost reduction efforts.

-Net earnings from Discontinued Operations for the three months ended March 31, 2014 was \$0.3 million and consist of additional proceeds received in the form of a 12-month product credit on the disposition of our former Materials Product division.
+Net earnings from Discontinued Operations for the nine months ended September 30, 2014 was \$0.3 million and consists of additional proceeds received in the form of a 12-month product credit on the disposition of our former Materials Product division.
 As a result of the disposition of our Materials Products segment on January 31, 2013, the former Material Products segment has been classified as a discontinued operation in our consolidated financial statements.
 As such, the operating results of the former Material Products segment have been removed from our results from continuing operations and are instead presented separately in the statement of comprehensive income as income from discontinued operations.
 The former Materials Product segment sold carbon fiber products primarily for automotive transmissions, and GDL's for fuel cells.